 [Watch a video of the speech:]

 As she began presenting the resolution, her colleagues, dressed in white, rose from their seats, and eventually they were joined by other investors.
 Some teared up and cried.
 With over 50 people literally standing with Cunningham, a typically staid assembly gave way to a surprisingly dramatic show of force.
-More so because she had started by asking for Bezos to come out and listen to her speech in person, but he remained backstage.
+More so because she had started by asking for Bezos to come out and listen to her speech in person.
+He remained backstage.

 Disagree and commit, but when?